polux/haltavista/README.md

 Under the hood, uses:

   - hint for type inference;
-  - hoogle for a list of candidates;
+  - hoogle to get a list of candidate functions;
   - hint for testing.

 ## Credits ##

 Hoogle calling facility has been copy-pasted (and later modified) from the [Yi] project.

+## Todo ##

+- catch stack overflows (is that possible?)
+- catch other errors (should do but doesn't for some reason)

 [Hoogle]: http://hackage.haskell.org/package/hoogle
 [Yi]: http://www.haskell.org/haskellwiki/Yi